Charlottesville Relocation Guide

-Belmont is located just south of downtown Charlottesville and offers a diverse range of architecture, homes and businesses.
-Given its close proximity to downtown, the area has seen a recent revitalization and now offers a mix of Charlottesville, VA apartments and homes surrounded by coffee shops, convenience stores and restaurants.
-The area is in the perfect location to enjoy the surrounding mountains and the downtown scene as well.
+Belmont is located just south of downtown Charlottesville and offers a diverse range of architecture, homes, and businesses.
+Given its close proximity to downtown, the area has seen a recent revitalization and now offers a mix of downtown Charlottesville apartments and homes surrounded by coffee shops, convenience stores, and restaurants.
+The area is in the perfect location to enjoy the surrounding mountains and the local nightlife scene.

 Midtown, located on Main Street is the center of student life.
-The area is filled with restaurants and bars, and is situated at walking distance from grounds.
-If you are looking for apartments for rent near UVA grounds,this is as close as you get.
-Not to mention that midtown also offers one of the widest arrays of luxury apartments in Charlottesville, VA.
+The area is filled with restaurants and bars and is situated within walking distance from grounds.
+If you are looking for apartments for rent near UVA, this is as close as you get.
+Not to mention that midtown also offers one of the widest arrays of student apartments in Charlottesville, VA.

 - When my family visits me, where should I take them?
 When your family is in town, the Downtown Mall is a great place to take them.
 With more than 120 specialty shops and 30 restaurants, the Mall is a sure place for the whole family to enjoy and pass the time.
 Charlottesville also has many delectable restaurants and though you might not visit them often given their higher prices, they’re the perfect choice for those times that your parents will be picking up the check.
 One of the most popular restaurants during parents weekend is a Latin American inspired restaurant called, “Zocalo”.